fboes/blogophon/docs/markdown.md

 See [instructions for attachments](#attachments) on how to upload files.

-### YouTube & Vimeo
+### YouTube, Vimeo, Spotify

-For displaying a embedded video player for YouTube or Vimeo, just put a link to the given video into a single line.
-This will be converted to a full blown video player.
+For displaying a embedded video player for YouTube, Vimeo or Spotify, just put a link to the given video into a single line.
+This will be converted to a full blown video / audio player.

 ```markdown
 This will be rendered as Youtube player